influx6/moz/gen/filesystem/readme.md

 ## API
-To create an in-memory file system with simple
+To create an in-memory file system with simple function composition.

 ```go
 dockerFS = FileSystem(